lopcode/EnderTech/README.md

 If you want to see in-development content you must enable it in the 'general.cfg' config file after one run.
 Be warned: this in-development content will likely disappear or break your world!.

 ##Builds
-Signed jars are available on CurseForge and Hydria.
+Signed jars are available on CurseForge and Hopper.
 There are two types of build, Promoted and Dev.
 Promoted builds are on both services, but Dev builds are only available on Jenkins.
 Use a Promoted build first.

 Promoted: http://www.curse.com/mc-mods/minecraft/223428-endertech